 15 benefits of breathing through your nose during exercise:

 2. The lower lobes of the lungs are also gravity fed, and thus have more blood.
 Therefore, they have the ability to perfuse more waste (CO2) out of the body.
 The reason we huff and puff during exercise is because we are not removing the CO2 as efficiently as we could be.
-Nasal breathing maximizes this action.
+Nose breathing maximizes this action.
 (1)

 3. Breathing into the lower lobes of the lungs massages and exercises the diaphragm at the base of the lungs, making us more efficient deep breathers in the long run.